solana-foundation/developer-content/content/courses/program-optimization/rust-macros.md

 macro_rules! greet {
     // Pattern to match: takes a single argument ($name:expr) ($name:expr) => {
-        println!("Hello, {}!", $name);
+        // note that println! is a macro that expands as a function for printing its argument as strings, writing a function each time is not efficient println!("Hello, {}!", $name);
     };
 }